 A Question of Methodology

-Note: If the reader is in a hurry, he or she can skip this part and start from the one that follows it: “When Luke was writing?”
+Note: If the reader is in a hurry, he or she can skip this part in blue and start from the one that follows it: “When Was Luke Writing?”

 All that follows is based on the exegetical work of two Dominican Exegetes, M.-E. Boismard op and A. Lamouille op.
 When I say “based” I don’t mean that this is what they say, but what will be stated below fits in well with their more recent research and findings on the New Testament writings and exegetical analysis.
 Throughout this article, their tandem work will be considered as one.
 From very early time (the seventies) the suggested options of Boismard on the history of the redaction of the texts seemed complex and were generally abandoned by many if not the majority, because of their complexities!
 People prefer a simplistic rendering of reality, even if, when one looks at the process of composition of an opus of many writers, it is often complex and would be even more complicated than Boismard’s idea of the history of the composition of the texts of the New Testament.